-One of the facts of the mortgage business today is that it can sometimes be a hurry-up-and-wait game.
+One of the facts of the business of home loan purchases today is that it can sometimes be a hurry-up-and-wait game.
 When it comes to buying a house, I have seen it more than once lately where the seller’s lender who has to approve the purchase contract (because it is a short sale or a bank owned property) takes months to approve the sale and then request/demand that the deal must close in 21 days or less.

 It can sometimes be a game of wait, wait, wait… hurry.